haveyouwantto/PicoAudio.js/DataType.md

 ### Summary:
 - The **Periodic Wave Table** stores harmonic data for MIDI instruments, encoded in Base64 for easy access.
-- The **PicoAudio Soundbank** organizes MIDI instruments and drum samples by octave, with each instrument's audio data sized and accessible for playback.
+- The **PicoAudio Soundbank** organizes MIDI instruments and drum samples by octave.
+Each instrument's audio data is preceded by a **length field** indicating the number of bytes to read.
+Once the specified number of bytes is read, the audio data is loaded into memory for playback.

 ----